-precipitation response over land is examined more closely by analysing regions that fit the concept of the global monsoon.

-For this purpose, a monsoon region is defined as a region in which over 55% of the total annual rainfall is observed or simulated in the respective summer season and the summer-winter precipitation difference is higher than 2 mm day-1 (Wang and Ding, 2008; Wang et al., 2017, 2021).
-After defining these regions, the OBO W-E differences, during ENSO Neutral-only, are computed for JJAS and DJFM for Northern and Southern Hemisphere monsoons, respectively for GPCC (1953-2020) and GC3 N216-pi).
+amined more closely by analysing regions that fit the concept of the global monsoon.
+For this purpose, a monsoon region is defined as a region in which over 55 % of the total annual rainfall is observed or simulated in the respective summer season, and the summer-winter precipitation difference is higher than 2 mm d^{-1} (Wang and Ding, 2008; Wang et al., 2017, 2021).
+After defining these regions, the QBO W- E differences, during ENSO-neutral only, are computed for June-September (JJAS) and December-March (DJFM) for Northern Hemisphere and Southern Hemisphere monsoons, respectively, for GPCC (1953-2020) and GC3 N216-pi.